poomstas/contrastive_learning/README.md

 # Contrastive Learning on Point Cloud Dataset ShapeNet
 Standard supervised learning using deep learning models requires a large amount of labeled datasets, the construction of which can be costly in time and labor.
 Many unsupervised learning methods are introduced to help overcome the challenge.

-`SimCLR`, described in the Google AI paper "A Simple Framework for Contrastive Learning of Visual Representations" is one of many unsupervised learning approaches that can help reduce such cost.
+`SimCLR`, described in the Google AI paper *A Simple Framework for Contrastive Learning of Visual Representations* is one of many unsupervised learning approaches that can help reduce such cost.

 `SimCLR` was originally used with image datasets for visual representations; in this work, I make use of `SimCLR` and `Dynamic Graph CNN` (*Dynamic Graph CNN for Learning on Point Clouds*) to acquire an unsupervised representation of objects in a point cloud dataset (`ShapeNet`), and compare the results to actual class labels.